+Instructors: Filippou, McKenna

+Nonlinear Analysis of Structural and Geotechnical Systems: Read Less [-]

-Instructors: Filippou, McKenna CIV ENG W224E Earthquake Resistant Design 2 Units Design of structures to resist earthquakes excitations.
+CIV ENG W224E Earthquake Resistant Design 2 Units

+Terms offered: Prior to 2007

+Design of structures to resist earthquakes excitations.
 Characterization of earthquakes for design.
 Development of design criteria for elastic and inelastic structural response.
 Seismic performance of various structural systems.
 Prediction of nonlinear seismic behavior.
 Basis for code design procedures.
 Preliminary design of steel and reinforced concrete structures.
 Evaluation of earthquake vulnerability of existing structures and rehabilitation of seismic deficiencies.

+Earthquake Resistant Design: Read More [+]

+Objectives Outcomes

-Objectives & Outcomes Course Objectives: The goal of this course is to provide students with skills in the evaluation and design of earthquake-resistant structures.
+Course Objectives: The goal of this course is to provide students with skills in the evaluation and design of earthquake-resistant structures.
 The course brings together knowledge of engineering seismology, geotechnical engineering, and structural engineering learned in previous courses and develops concepts and analytical methods for earthquake engineering.
 An overall objective is for students to understand the characteristics of earthquake-resistant construction and to recognize the basic structural framing systems that are commonly in use.

-Rules & Requirements Prerequisites: Civil and Environmental Engineering W224A, W224C, W224D or equivalents Hours & Format Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week Online: This is an online course.
+Rules & Requirements

+Prerequisites: Civil and Environmental Engineering W224A, W224C, W224D or equivalents

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week

+Online: This is an online course.